RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

 127.0.0.1:6379> HMSET user:105 id 105 name baz score 4
 ```

-We have created 3 users, each with its own name, id and score.
+We have created 3 users, each with its own name, id, and score.

-At this point we can create a secondary index.
+At this point, we can create a secondary index.

 ```
 127.0.0.1:6379> ZEESQL.INDEX DB NEW PREFIX user:* TABLE users SCHEMA id INT name STRING score INT OK
 ```

-At this point we have created the secondary index table.
+Now we have created the secondary index table.

-We can visualize what table was created:
+We can visualize what table was created by querying the `sqlite_master` special table.

 ```
 127.0.0.1:6379> ZEESQL.EXEC DB COMMAND "select * from sqlite_master;"